Saif Ahmad

-Saifuddin "Saif" Ahmad is a Bangladeshi-American restaurateur and World Series of Poker champion.
+Saifuddin Ahmad is a Bangladeshi-American restaurateur and World Series of Poker champion.
 Ahmad is the owner of several Tony Roma's restaurants in Los Angeles, California, and won a bracelet at the 2007 WSOP.

 Ahmad came to the United States from Bangladesh to attend college where he earned a master's degree in chemical engineering from the California Institute of Technology.

 As of 2008, Ahmad has live tournament winnings of over $560,000.